-Restart will be in a specific start position as decided by the Clerk of the Course, Timing and Tracking Manager and the Competitors Relations Officer and displayed on RallySafe.
-DNF and restarting a next loop will carry a penalty of ten (10) hours.
-Refer SSR 318 A [ix] a).
+When you have permission from the CoC and TC to restart, you must report to the Start Marshal under own engine power and wait for your RallySafe to be re-activated.
+Do not just drive through the arch.
+Your RallySafe will not reboot, leaving you without navigating or tracking capability.
+Restart will be in a specific start position as decided by the Clerk of the Course, Timing and Tracking Manager and the Competitor Relations Officer, and displayed on RallySafe.
+DNF and restarting a next stage will carry a penalty of ten (10) hours.
+Refer SSR 318 A [ix] a)

-A competitor re-joining and completing a loop before race cut-off time will earn full points for classification including the time penalty.
+The crew and car as entered has to cross the finishing line under own power and within the cut-off time to be classified as a finisher in order to score points.
+Refer SSR 307 [i].
+A competitor re-joining and completing a stage before race cut-off time will earn full points for classification including the time penalties.

-- [vi] A broken down vehicle may NOT be recovered from the race route without the written permission of the Clerk of the Course, or until after the route has been officially closed by the Clerk of the Course.
-Refer SSR 318 A [x] f) and 318 C [i] a).
-Should outside assistance be called in without the written permission and instructions of the CoC, and found on the race route, the Clerk of the Course will decide on a severe penalty, which may include a race ban in terms of SSR 318 C [i] a). - [vii] One crew member must remain with the vehicle at all times to ensure a veldfire does not start and spread, and to remain in contact with crew or race control.
+[vi] A broken down vehicle may NOT be recovered from the race route without the written permission of the Clerk of the Course, or until after the route has been officially closed by the Clerk of the Course.

+Refer SSR 318 A [x] f) and 318 C [i] a) Should outside assistance be called in without the written permission and instructions of the CoC, and found on the race route, the Clerk of the Course will decide on a severe penalty, which may include a race ban in terms of SSR 318 C [i] a).

+[vii] One crew member must remain with the vehicle at all times to ensure a veldfire does not start and spread, and to remain in contact with crew or race control.
 Refer SSR 318 B [i] a).